WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 ## 6. Practice Analysis: Two Pathways of Transparency — Obtaining and Publishing Transcripts

 The preceding sections established why transcripts are the bedrock of transparency and how the system currently fails to monitor them.

 This section begins a practice-based examination of **two interdependent transparency pathways**:
 1. **The Obtaining Pathway** — how transcripts are requested, produced, and approved; and
 2. **The Publication Pathway** — how transcripts are anonymised, shared, and used to enable accountability and learning.

 These two processes are conceptually distinct but functionally inseparable.

 **If reform stops at improving how transcripts are obtained, without enabling their publication, transparency remains private.**

 Knowledge of judicial reasoning, error, and bias would stay confined to the individual family, never transferring into institutional learning or precedent-based improvement.

 Thus, the *linkage* between obtaining and publishing is itself the critical reform step — the point where personal justice becomes systemic justice.

 This chapter operationalises the central hypothesis by examining how transcripts are actually obtained and, where possible, made public in the family courts of England and Wales.

 It returns to the article’s fundamental conceptual framing: **how can change be achieved with the least resistance yet the greatest systemic impact?**

 To answer this, the analysis integrates **two complementary evidence streams**:
 - **Documentary and procedural review** — official forms, Family Procedure Rules (FPR 2010, PD 5A, 12G, 12D), and Transparency Implementation Group (TIG) guidance, tracing what the system formally prescribes and how it functions administratively;
 - **User-experience synthesis** — systematically analysed court-user narratives and practitioner commentary that reveal how these processes operate in practice, exposing procedural gaps, costs, delays, denials, and barriers to publication.

 By combining these two streams, the analysis moves between the *institutional view* of how the process is supposed to work and the *experiential view* of how it actually unfolds.

 This dual perspective allows us to locate both procedural choke points and structural disconnections — the practical places where transparency either succeeds or collapses.

-The first half of this analysis explores the *obtaining pathway* (§6.1), focusing on procedural access, administrative handling, and user-level delays.
-The following half (§6.2) extends to the *publication pathway*, evaluating how transcripts move — or fail to move — from private record to public resource, and how this determines whether transparency becomes a shared or siloed good.

 ### 6.1.1 Search Strategy for Anecdotal User Evidence

 Because no national dataset exists on transcript accessibility (§5), this study incorporated systematically sourced anecdotal data from public legal forums to examine users’ lived experience of the transcript process.

 The objective was to triangulate **procedural design** (what the system prescribes) with **experiential reality** (how users encounter it), identifying barriers, costs, and procedural choke points across both the *obtaining* and *publication* pathways.

 #### Rationale for Anecdotal Data
 1. **Pragmatic necessity.** There is no central or disaggregated database tracking transcript requests, delays, denials, or costs.
 The *data void* revealed in §5 makes anecdotal material the only available empirical entry point to examine how transparency functions in practice.
 2. **Conceptual alignment.** The *least-resistance reform* hypothesis targets small, recurrent frictions.
 Aggregated user reports surface those micro-failures where policy intent meets real-world process.
 3. **Transparency logic.** Using publicly available posts preserves openness and replicability: items are timestamped, visible, and auditable.

 #### Data Sources (Anecdotal Corpus)
 Searches targeted open platforms that host verifiable, timestamped user narratives and practitioner interactions:

-- **JustAnswer.co.uk** — legally moderated Q&A reflecting real procedural encounters.
+- **JustAnswer.co.uk** — legally moderated Q&A reflecting real procedural encounters (N=12).
 - **Mumsnet.com** — lived-experience accounts from litigants in person.
 - **Reddit /r/LegalAdviceUK** — informal but detailed case descriptions, often with procedural specifics and costs.

 > **Important scope note:** **WhatDoTheyKnow (WDTK)** hosts FOI correspondence and is **not** part of the anecdotal user corpus.
 FOI materials are treated as **documentary evidence** (see §5) and used here only for **triangulation** (below).

 #### Search Framework and Logic
 To ensure **replicability, breadth, and thematic saturation**, Google/DuckDuckGo were used with domain-restricted Boolean operators (`site:`).
 Queries were grouped under six hypothesised friction points:

 | Theme | Analytical Purpose | Example Query Syntax |